In this article, you can discover:

 What About The Filing Fees?
 How Can I Afford To Pay For A Chapter 13 Attorney?

 The filing fees for a Chapter 13 bankruptcy are $313.
-Clients in Chapter 13 usually have the ability to pay attorney fees since they can make monthly payments to the trustee under the Chapter 13 plan.
+Clients in Chapter 13 usually can pay attorney fees since they can make monthly payments to the trustee under the Chapter 13 plan.

 What Paperwork Is Involved In A Chapter 13 Bankruptcy?